rescript-lang/rescript-vscode/CONTRIBUTING.md

 ## General Coding Guidance

-- `server/` is a standalone folder that can be vendored by e.g. Vim and Sublime Text.
+- `server/` is a standalone LSP server.
 Keep it light, don't add deps unless absolutely necessarily, and don't accidentally use a runtime dep from the top level `package.json`.
 - This codebase stayed alive by not trying to babysit long-living processes.
 Be fast, call a binary and shut down.

 ## Rough Description Of How The Plugin Works